OCR Preprocessing Workflows

 Applies adaptive Gaussian thresholding to handle uneven illumination and faded ink.

-Optimized for lease schedules with mixed typography and background patterns.
+Tuned for lease schedules with mixed typography and shaded amendment riders.

 """